Yu Ge, Ruibin tuning

 Fishermen’s Songs in Response

-Mountains hidden, waters faintly blurred.
+Mountains hidden, waters faintly blurred, and now an elder is singing.

 7. 嗈嗈鳴鴈